voldikss/vim-floaterm/README.md

 - `:FloatermNext` Switch to the next floaterm window

 - `:FloatermSend` Send selected lines to a job in floaterm.
 Typically this command is executed with a range, i.e., `:'<,'>FloatermSend`, if no ranges, send the current line.
+Also you may try `:FloatermSend!` and `:'<,'>FloatermSend!`, the former trims the whitespace in the begin of the line, and the latter removes the whitespace but still keeps the indent.

 ## Global variables